nuniesmith/rustcode/README.md

 Rustcode is a general-purpose Rust backend service that provides an OpenAI-compatible LLM proxy, repository indexing with vector search, semantic code search, automated code auditing, and an async task pipeline.
 It works with any codebase — not FKS-specific.

-Infrastructure for running rustcode alongside FKS lives in [fks](https://github.com/nuniesmith/fks).
-For standalone deployment, see the Docker instructions below.

 ---

 ## What it does